 The author of this blog is an unsalaried academic.
 Like his colleagues, he is excluded from the academic system because of the way that system is currently run.
 (The phrase “sausage factory” was recently used by a government minister, expressing part of the problem.)
 As a result, he is unable to write in detail about intellectual issues to which he could be contributing, and has to limit himself to brief blog comments.

-should receive expression, to do what they can to help Oxford Forum.
+We appeal to readers, who think that views not currently represented in the academic world should receive expression, to do what they can to help Oxford Forum.
 Both Left and Right have their own vested interests which are incompatible with supporting unbiased research.
 Those who (whatever their own views) recognise the importance of impartial analysis, regardless of whether it buttresses prevailing fashions, should support our work.